1. Who is BIOLIFE4D?

 Organ printing is the act of designing and ultimately printing an artificially constructed organ designed for organ replacement or other translational or clinical therapies using 3D bioprinting techniques.
 BIOLIFE4D’s groundbreaking approach will converge recent breakthroughs in regenerative medicine, stem cell biology, 3D printing techniques and computing technology that will make organ replacement commercially viable and commonplace globally.

-Tissue engineering is the use of a combination of cells, engineering and materials methods, and suitable biochemical and physiochemical factors to improve or replace biological functions in an effort to improve clinical procedures for the repair of damaged tissues and organs.
+Tissue engineering is the use of a combination of cells, engineering and suitable biochemical and physiochemical factors to improve or replace biological functions for the repair of damaged tissues and organs.

 There are numerous challenges with current organ transplantation including extremely high cost, low transplant-viable organ availability, long waiting times on donor lists, high risk of rejection of the donor organ, direct and indirect risks associated with the immunosuppressant therapy required for donor organ transplants to help prevent rejection, and even for those fortunate enough to receive a life-saving donor transplant have a high mortality rate post-transplantation.
 With BIOLIFE4D, a patient-specific, fully functioning heart will be created through 3D bioprinting and the patient’s own cells, eliminating the challenges of organ rejection and long donor waiting lists that plague existing organ transplant methods.